snoyberg/posa-chapter/warp.md

 A standard way to keep consistency in Haskell is `MVar`.
 But `MVar` is slow
 because each `MVar` is protected with a home-brewed spin lock.
-So, he used another `IORef` to refer the list and `atomicModifyIORef` to manipulate it.
+So, we used another `IORef` to refer the list and `atomicModifyIORef` to manipulate it.
-`IORef` is a reference whose value can be destructively updated.
 `atomicModifyIORef` is a function to atomically update `IORef`'s values.
 It is fast since it is implemented via CAS (Compare-and-Swap), which is much faster than spin locks.